Vincent-Mazel/web_basics/README.md

 # web_basics
-Start a web project with packages.
+Start a web project with some great stuff.